-Recommendations for a reciprocal integration
+4. Recommendations for an inclusive, sustainable & reciprocal integration

-Below is the result of this manual, a list of recommendations based on the stories and suggestions DRW have received during the project so far.
-These can increase the chances individuals with non-normative abilities who have migrated to Sweden to get a rights-based, equal, health-enhancing and just establishment process and integration.
+Below is the result of this manual, a list of recommendations based on the stories and suggestions DRW has received during the project so far.

+These can increase the chances for individuals with non-normative abilities who have migrated to Sweden to get a rights-based, equal, health-enhancing and just establishment process and integration.